Aleksandar Marčićev: Life and work

 Marčićev completed Phd Education at Department of Comparative Literature and Literary theory of Belgradian Faculty of Philology, and is Chief librarian in Special library of Physical Chemistry in The University of Belgrade since 1999.

 A Master of modesty, who can certainly be regarded as great unknown rebowned Man of contemporary Serbian literature; had hitherto been unnoticed by critics of literary scene in his native country apart from few exceptions.
 One of critics even used the claim that he would be a writer at border of obscurity and cult, in the sense of an unknown author who is single literary recommendation of elitist circles only.
 Zlatoje Martinov's review headed The Sins of Saint Max in literary journal Bagdala of same named Culture circle: Literary provocation sui generis, dealing dimensions of socio-political and cultural-philosophical aspects in Marčićev's work.
-In fact, the author and his literary confrontation with contemporaries of various generations, their and ultimately his own culture, has not been made easy getting to public acceotance with his creations.
+In fact, the author and his literary confrontation with contemporaries of various generations, their and ultimately his own culture, has not been made easy getting to public acceptance with his creations.
 Although he had already been awarded for best Academic thesis of Philological Faculty upon graduation, then supported by Pekić Foundation Scholarship (2002) and temporary bursary of Ténot Foundation (2006), but total of nine publishers had refused to edit his first novel All the Lives of Zechariah Neuzinski (completed in 2002).